makeomatic/ms-users/rfcs/stateless-auth.md

 ### Compatibility

-This feature should be considered as plugin and should be easily enabled without losing any user authorisations.
+This feature should be considered as plugin and should be easily enabled without losing any user authorizations.